September seasonal produce and recipes! A guide to what’s in season in September plus vegetarian September recipes.

 There is still an abundance of produce in season in September.
-But, for this list we are going to focus on apples, carrots, fennel, grapes, eggplant, corn, pears, pumpkin, butternut squash, and plums.
+But, for this list we are going to focus on apples, carrots, zucchini, grapes, eggplant, corn, pears, pumpkin, butternut squash, and cranberries.

 Apples are fruits that are in season from August to November.
 They are fantastic eaten raw, but are the quintessential flavor of fall in the Pacific Northwest when cooked.
 Apple pie anyone?

 Carrots are root vegetables that are in season from June to October.
 Carrots are sweet, but can have a bit of a spicy bite to them.
 When cooked, they become very sweet and are even great in desserts like carrot cake.
 Did you know that the tops are edible?

 Zucchini is an edible summer squash that is in season from July to September.
 You may be surprised to hear that it's a fruit!
 Yep!
 It's got thin skin, so the skin, flesh, seeds, and even blossoms are edible.

 Grapes are fruits that are in season from August to October.
 Fresh grapes are wonderful eaten out of hand, but are used for so many things!
 Sweet desserts, juices, wines, dried to make raisins, or added to savory dishes for a little sweet crunch.

 Eggplant, also known as aubergine, is a fruit (yep!) that is in season from June to November.
 The most common type of eggplant is a large, teardrop shaped purple variety.
 The texture of eggplant can break down quickly, so it’s usually used in purees, stews, fried dishes, or stuffed.

 Corn is a grain (but maybe a veggie and fruit too?) that is in season from July to October.
 It’s wonderful eaten on the cob, but is also great cut off the cob and added to salads, soups, or as a side dish.
 I’ve even seen some dessert recipes made with corn!